CipherTrustee/certisfy-js/README.md

 Developers can use this SDK to implement trust projection and information verification into their own apps and services.

-Essentially all core capabilities of the core Certisfy [app](https://certisfy.com/app/) can be integrated into third-party integrations with this SDK.
+Essentially all core capabilities of the core Certisfy client [app](https://certisfy.com/app/) can be integrated into third-party solutions with this SDK.

 This SDK has no other dependencies except crypto functionality via pkijs ([https://pkijs.org/](https://pkijs.org/)) and associated utilities, the required dependencies are already included.